kouroshD/PathPlanning/README.md

  - S. Karaman, E. Frazzoli, "Sampling-based algorithms for optimal motion planning", The International Journal of Robotics Research, 30(7), 846–894. [link](https://journals.sagepub.com/doi/abs/10.1177/0278364911406761#articleCitationDownloadContainer)

-- My thesis, which explains the advantages of extended-rrt* wrt rrt*.

 Extended-rrt* computes a feasible path for an object/robot with a volume in the workspace, while rrt* computes the path for a point in space.
-For further details, please check the mentioned thesis, or write to me.

-This library is distributed in the hope that it will be useful but WITHOUT ANY WARRANTY, including the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-The authors allow the users of the PathPlanning library to use and modify it for their own research.
-Any commercial application, redistribution, etc... has to be arranged between users and authors individually.

-For further license information, please contact the author.
+For further information, please contact:

 kourosh.darvish@gmail.com